 To import a layered database with profiles and subprofiles you need a special notation for the field names in the import header.
 For each of the fields in the collection you use the "collectionname.fieldname" notation.
 If you're running a pet shop and you have a customer database with for each customer a collection of its pets you can import the following file:

 Instead of uploading a file, you can also enter the URL to an import file that is hosted somewhere on the internet.
 By assigning a URL you can schedule repeating imports.
 Copernica downloads the file and can repeat this at regular intervals.
+The import can be performed over FTP, but also the secure protocols sFTP and FTPS are supported.

 All the settings for periodic imports are the same as for uploaded imports.
 For periodic imports you also have to link columns to fields and you also can assign the key columns.
 The only difference is that the import dialog has an extra tab that you can use to set the import interval.